GoogleCloudPlatform/magic-modules/docs/content/develop/field-reference.md

 ### `name`
 Specifies the name of the field within Terraform.
-By default this will also be the value that is used for communication with the API, if a seperate `api_name` is not declared using the corresponding property.
+By default this will also be the key for the field in the API request message, if a separate `api_name` is not declared using the corresponding property.

 ### `type`